Mutahir-15/PYTHON-PROJECTS/06_oop_assignments/Readme.md

 Explore my other projects on GitHub to see more of my work.

 ### Acknowledgments
-This project was developed as part of a learning journey to master OOP in Python at [GIAIC](https://www.governorsindh.com/).<br> Special thanks to the open-source community for providing invaluable resources and inspiration.
-[Panaversity GitHub](https://github.com/panaversity)
+This project was developed as part of a learning journey to master OOP in Python at [GIAIC](https://www.governorsindh.com/).<br> Special thanks to the open-source community for providing invaluable resources and inspiration [Panaversity GitHub](https://github.com/panaversity).